a7m-1st/klypt/README.md

 ### Technology Stack

 **How it works:**
 Klypt is developed in Kotlin, using Jetpack Compose for UI.
-The app is built on Google AI Edge stack, supporting multimodal LLMs (Gemma 3n, 2B, 4B, 8B) for on-device content generation and personalization.
-The architecture is modular, allowing for future expansion—voice input, image-based learning, and multilingual prompts are planned features.
+The app is built on Google AI Edge stack, supporting multimodal LLMs (Gemma 3n, 2B, 4B) for on-device content generation and personalization.
+The architecture is modular, allowing for future expansion—voice input is a planned features.

 **Technical details:**
 - The app uses a Model-View-ViewModel (MVVM) architecture, with StateFlow for reactive UI updates.